DPacko/cryptocurrency-charting-tool/README.md

 # cryptocurrency-charting-tool

-single-page app for viewing the historical price data for any cryptocurrency
+full stack app for viewing the historical price data for Bitcoin

 #### created in a 2-day sprint